colinzhaoust/pir/README.md

 Along with the dataset, we propose PAP as a simple and effective method to improve the perspective awareness of current retrievers with minimum change in the retrieval pipeline.

 ## Demo Data Format
 Check our dataset format in mini-datasets at **./demo_pir_dataset** for a demo version of all the tasks included in our experiments.
-Do send an email for the full-size datasets.
+Do send an email if you want to replicate the full analysis in the paper.
+For the full-sized dataset, check the Hugginface version described in the next paragraph.

     tasks: a string indicating which task the retrieval data belongs to (perspectrum, agnews, story, ambigqa, allsides, exfever).